Admin Taking All Possible Steps To Control Smog: Commissioner - UrduPoint

 The Commissioner was informed that since July this month, 24 smog-causing brick kilns were demolished and a fine amounting to Rs 8.1 million was imposed on the rules violators.
 Two industrial units on the violations were also sealed and a total fine of Rs 900,000 was imposed.

-2,711 challans were issued to smoke-emitting vehicles while 441 such vehicles were impounded and a fine amounting to Rs 550,000 was imposed.
+Some 2,711 challans were issued to smoke emitting vehicles while 441 such vehicles were impounded and a fine amounting to Rs 550,000 was imposed.

 The Commissioner said that after Lahore and other divisions, smog has now turned to Rawalpindi.
 Due to the winds coming from India, the intensity of smog has increased in different cities of Punjab, he added.